-Right-of -Way Vacation (Planning and Zoning Board action is not applicable).
+Right-of - Way Vacation

 The applicant requests a right-of-way vacation of that portion of NW 6th Street adjacent to the development parcels Lots B and C. Vacation of the right -of- way will increase the net acreage of the parcels from 1.72 acre to 1.96 acre, thus allowing for 4 additional units based on a density of 25 DU/acre.
 The road vacation would allow for a total of 93 dwelling units for the project and 89 units are proposed.